paulmederos/pm17/_posts/2021-10-29-compensating-flexible-work.markdown

 permalink: "compensating-flexible-work"
 date: 2021-10-29
 categories: journal, wip
-teaser: "Flexible work is a big part of the future.
-But how do you practically compensate people with flexible work arrangements?
-Signaling, expectations for work & outcomes, multiple comp paths, and seasonality all play a role."
+teaser: "More folks are looking for flexible work, but compensation can be messy if you don't have a starting point.
+Signaling, expectations for work & outcomes, multiple comp paths, and seasonality all play a role in setting up clear & successful flex work arrangements."
 ---